-What is social selling?
 With marketing budgets being reduced due to the ongoing health crisis, and social media more important than ever, social selling is in fact a cost-effective and more direct alternative to traditional online advertising.
-In this Sociabble ultimate guide, you’ll learn how to make it work for you.

-These days, everyone seems to be talking about the need for social selling, but less common is a good description of how it works, or simple steps for getting it off the ground.
-In this guide, we will answer the basic question, “what is social selling?” as well as provide a step-by-step guide to planning, launching, and maintaining a social selling program as part of a larger online marketing strategy.
+These days, everyone seems to be talking about the impact of social media on sales performance, but less common is a good description of how it works or simple steps for getting it off the ground.
+In this guide, we will answer the basic question, “what is social selling?” as well as provide a step-by-step guide to launch a social selling program and maintaining it as part of a larger online marketing strategy.
 Ultimately, social selling is about people; about giving a brand a human face and building a real, authentic connection.
 The technology can help, but at the end of the day, it’s a very human skill.